Financial stress leads to abusive leaders: study

 Financial insecurity doesn't just impact employees' personal lives — it also has significant consequences for workplace dynamics, particularly for those in leadership positions.

-According to new research from the University of Colorado, leaders are particularly susceptible to allowing their financial stress to manifest as abusive behaviour.
+According to new research from Colorado State University, leaders are particularly susceptible to allowing their financial stress to manifest as abusive behaviour.

 “At least in the United States, many managers make below a living wage, they aren’t necessarily covered by overtime rules that would help them increase their wage, and you can decouple income from financial stress – even at high levels of income, you can still experience a lot of financial stress,” says study co-author Keaton Fletcher, assistant professor of psychology at Colorado State University.